Bazzirovan/Discord-Vouch-Bot/README.md

 - **bot.py**: Main bot file containing commands and bot setup.
 - **vouch_db.sqlite**: SQLite database file used to store all vouches.
 - **.env**: Environment file holding sensitive information (like your bot token).
+- **requirements.txt**: File listing all required Python packages for the bot.

 ## Contributing